-While some vibration is still heard, the motors and mounting parts grew far quieter than before we applied the sheet metal screws.
-We keep a good supply of these fasteners around just for fixing noisy window air conditioners.
+While we still heard some vibration, the motors and mounting parts grew far less noisy.
+So we keep a good supply of these fasteners around just for fixing noisy window air conditioners.

 Replace Noise Isolating Grommets and Washers on the Compressor

-The compressor inside is the largest source for the low-frequency hums, growls, and raspy vibrations.
-These seem to carry all through the house where window air conditioners operate.
-So, manufacturers often suspend the compressor, atop these flexible washers
+The compressor inside is the largest source for the low-frequency hums, growls, buzzes, and raspy vibrations.
+These seem to carry all through the house where window air conditioners are running.
+So, manufacturers often suspend the compressor, atop these flexible washers to cut the noise.

-This compressor vibration problem wasn’t as easy to solve as the air noises, squeals, and bangs.
-But we reduced hum by assuring that these vibration absorbing washers have not deteriorated.
+For us, compressor vibration wasn’t as easy to solve as the air noises, squeals, and bangs.
+But we reduced hum by assuring that these washers have not rotted.
 When properly fastened, the bracket should hold the compressor firmly, but not tightly.
-In most room air conditioners, the compressor should “rock” a little due to the springiness in the flexible washers upon which it sits.
-But you may not get adequate cushioning when these soft washers rot or fall out.
+In most window air conditioners, the compressor should “rock” a little due to the springiness of these flexible washers upon which it sits.
+But you may not get adequate cushioning when the washers deteriorate or fall out.

 Replace any Frayed or Loose Belts

-Rubber impregnated fabric belts are often found in air conditioners.
-These transfer motion from an electric motor to the fan blade assembly.
-However, failing belts here can create excess hissing, rubbing and squealing sounds, and thus, can contribute markedly to the over noise generated by your AC unit.
+Rubber fabric belts are often found in window air conditioners.
+These transfer motion from an electric motor to the fan blades.
+But failing belts here can create excess hissing, rubbing and squealing sounds, and thus, can add extra noise generated by your AC unit.

 Replace the Window Air Conditioner

-Sadly, the cheaper room units are inherently noisier, and so, may not be suitable for bedrooms or other areas requiring near whisper quietness.
-Sometimes, especially in older cooling units, there’s just no toning them down, and your best bet is to just replace them.
+Sadly, the cheaper window units are often noisier, even when new.
+So they may not be suitable for bedrooms or other areas requiring near whisper quietness.
+Sometimes, especially in older cooling units, there’s just no toning them down, and your best bet is to replace them.

-We’ve found while fixing noisy window air conditioners, that replacing these loud room appliances with higher quality, newer models designed for quieter operation, is usually the least aggravating yet most effective solution.
-But when that’s not an option, the above steps and tips have proven to be eminently effective; not perfect, mind you, but effective.
-We’ve observed them to work well in homes, apartments, trailers, and high rises.
+We’ve found that replacing these loud appliances with higher quality, newer models built for quieter operation, is usually the least aggravating and best overall fix.
+But when that’s not an option, the above steps and tips often work well.
+Not perfect, mind you, but effective in many cases.
+We’ve seen them work well in homes, apartments, trailers, and high rises.
 Hopefully, they’ll work for you as well.
 Good luck.